 If you own a computer consulting business that serves small companies in your local community, one of your biggest never-ending battles is getting new clients.

 But many times, your prospective customers are not only evaluating your firm, but they’re also checking out the competition.
-Competition’s a good thing, because within reason, competition generally proves that a market exists for your services.
+The competition’s a good thing because, within reason, competition generally proves that a market exists for your services.

 So what do you do, when your relatively small firm, that may size-wise be anywhere from just yourself up to perhaps a handful or two of employees or contractors, has to go head-to-head against national competitors...such as Geek Squad (a Best Buy subsidiary), Tech Depot (an Office Depot company), or Staples Tech Services?

 The first thing you need to do is make a conscious decision that national competitors are not your direct competitors.
 After all, if your firm generates anywhere from $100,000 to $2,500,000 in annual revenue (or your local currency equivalent), how can a company like Best Buy, with $16,260,000,000 in annual sales (yes, billion with a “b”) really be your direct competitor?